How we can help mitigate the impact of a return to remote learning – Fiona Spellman

 We must invest in people as well as physical equipment and enable both teachers and parents to access support in delivering remote learning most effectively.
 Just as any business would upskill and train its staff in the event of such a seismic change, so too must we invest in the skills and confidence of our educators to help them meet the scale of the challenges they face.
 Remote learning will remain a feature of our education system long after the pandemic subsides.
 If we can invest in the skills of teachers and parents now this will pay dividends long into the future.

-Among all the priorities the government is currently jugglingsecuring the best possible education for all young people has to be top of the policy agenda.
+Among all the priorities the government is currently juggling, securing the best possible education for all young people has to be top of the policy agenda.
 We recognise that just about every sector of our society is currently demanding substantial support to help them bounce back, or simply survive, and it is impossible to keep everyone happy.
 But few could argue against the importance of ensuring the futures of our children.

 It is crucial for the future development of the North, and our country as a whole, that we strain every sinew to mitigate the impact of further periods of time out of school, especially for the most disadvantaged children.
-If we fail to acnow, the impact could last for generations to come.
+If we fail to act now, the impact could last for generations to come.